dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

 A second, `mandatory` configuration file is required, which is used to customize the settings to the ROC diagram plot.
-The custom_reliability.yaml file is included with the source code an looks like the following:
+The custom_reliability.yaml file is included with the source code and looks like the following:

 .. literalinclude:: ../../metplotpy/plots/roc_diagram/custom_roc_diagram.yaml